FilipLe/DailyInterviewPro-Unsolved/Longest Increasing Subsequence/README.md

-Hi, here's your problem today.
 This problem was recently asked by Microsoft:
 <br>
 <br>
 You are given an array of integers.
 Return the length of the longest increasing subsequence (not necessarily contiguous) in the array.